 The statutory legacy figures of £250,000 and £450,000 have been in force since 1 January 2008 (gov.uk – IHTM12172: Northern Ireland statutory legacy).

-An important procedural difference: if the surviving spouse dies within 28 days of the deceased, Northern Ireland law treats the estate as if the spouse had not survived – a provision that does not exist in England and Wales.
+Like England and Wales, Northern Ireland applies a 28-day survivorship rule: if the surviving spouse or civil partner dies within 28 days of the deceased, the estate is distributed as if the spouse had not survived.

 Cohabiting partners and intestacy